At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

 - Tickets to a now-postponed Mike Birbiglia’s appearance in New Haven in May

-- A bouquet of flowers sent to her workplace on her birthday in January and two in September.
+- A bouquet of flowers sent to her workplace on her birthday in January.

 43. Play poker at least six times in 2020.

-My friends and I use a combination of a poker app, Zoom, Venmo, and Spotify to play pandemic style.
+My friends and I used a combination of a poker app, Zoom, Venmo, and Spotify to spend an evening playing poker one time in July.

 44. Spend at least six days with my best friend of more than 30 years.